Characterization of manifolds of constant curvature by ruled surfaces: Characterization of extrinsically flat surfaces and space forms

 \section{Characterization of extrinsically flat surfaces and space forms}

 In this section, we show that extrinsically flat surfaces in space forms must be ruled.
 Though not new, to the best of our knowledge all the known proofs are model dependent \cite{HondaTMJ2012,IzumiyaDGA2011,PortnoyPJM1975,Spivak1979v4}.
-We shall provide a new and model independent proof for this classification, which has the advantage of allowing us to identify the essential property that makes the classification works.
+We shall provide a new and model-independent proof for this classification, which has the advantage of allowing us to identify the essential property that makes the {implication} works.
 We then prove that space forms can be characterized by the property that there exist extrinsically flat surfaces tangent to any given 2-plane and that they all must be ruled.
 Therefore, our theorem can be seen as a generalization of the characterization of space forms by the existence of totally geodesic surfaces tangent to any given plane at any point (Cartan theorem \cite{Cartan1946,Spivak1979v4}), i.e., totally geodesic can be replaced by extrinsically flat and ruled.

-\begin{definition} A smooth surface $\Sigma^2$ of a Riemannian manifold $M^3$ is said to be \emph{developable} if its Gauss normal map $\xi$ is stationary along one of its family of coordinate curves, i.e., if $(u,v)$ is a local coordinate system, then $\nabla_{\partial_v}\,\xi=0$. \end{definition}
+\begin{definition} A smooth surface $\Sigma^2$ of a Riemannian manifold $M^3$ is said to be \emph{developable} if {there exists a coordinate system $(u,v)$ where the} Gauss normal map $\xi$ is stationary along one of the family of coordinate curves, {e.g., $\nabla_{\partial_v}\,\xi=0$}. \end{definition}

 \begin{lemma} If a surface $\Sigma^2\subset M^3$ is developable, then its extrinsic Gaussian curvature $K_{ext}$ vanishes.
-Reciprocally, if $K_{ext}$ vanishes and if $p_0\in\Sigma^2$ is a parabolic point or an interior point of the set of planar points, then $\Sigma^2$ is a developable surface in an open neighborhood of $p_0$. \end{lemma} \begin{proof} If $\Sigma^2$ is developable, then its spherical image under $\xi$ is a curve and, consequently, $K_{ext}=0$.
+Reciprocally, if $K_{ext}$ vanishes and if $p_0\in\Sigma^2$ is a parabolic point\footnote{{A point $p$ is said to be a \emph{parabolic point} if only one of the principal curvatures at $p$ vanishes.}} or an interior point of the set of planar points\footnote{{A point $p$ is said to be a \emph{planar point} if both principal curvatures at $p$ vanish.}}, then $\Sigma^2$ is a developable surface in an open neighborhood of $p_0$. \end{lemma} \begin{proof} If $\Sigma^2$ is developable, then its spherical image under $\xi$ is a curve and, consequently, $K_{ext}=0$.

 Reciprocally, if $K_{ext}\equiv 0$, then $\kappa _1\kappa _2=0$ and we may assume, without loss of generality, that $\kappa_2\equiv 0$ in an open neighborhood $\mathcal{U}$ of $p_0$.
 Let $V\in T_p\Sigma$, $p\in\Sigma$, be a unit vector such that $\kappa _n(p;V)=\kappa_2(p)=0$.
 Thus, $V$ is both an asymptotic and a principal direction and it follows that